Anonymous Reporting App for Schools to Enhance Safety

 In light of recent incidents in Australian schools, the importance of anonymous reporting systems cannot be overstated.
 By providing a secure and accessible platform for students, staff, and parents to voice their concerns, tools like Elker play a vital role in enhancing safety, preventing harm and safeguarding the integrity of your school.

-If you would like to find out more, book a demonstration of the platform or request a quote for your school using the toolkit.
+If you would like to find out more, book a demonstration of the platform or request a quote for your school.

 Frequently asked questions